atiqa-ai/open-ports-scan-and-services-mapping/README.md

 * Nmap may not identify every service correctly.
 * Custom or uncommon services may appear as `unknown`.
-* Firewalls can cause ports to appear as `filtered`.
+* Firewalls may cause ports to appear as `filtered`.
 * Service/version detection depends on the responses provided by the target.
-* An open port does **not** automatically indicate a vulnerability.
+* An open port alone does not confirm a security vulnerability.
-* Results represent the network state at the time of scanning.
+* Scan results represent the state of the targets at the time of scanning.
+* Network conditions can affect scan duration and accuracy.

 ---